Your email address has been verified.

 Why does this mean so much to me?
 I'll tell you my story...

 Cancer has been a part of my life since I was a little kid.
 I lost my Grandpa (Grampy) when I was 5 years old but cancer didn't stop there.
 A few years later my Aunt Kiki and then my Aunt Susan lost their respective battles way to early.
 A decade later my dad was diagnosed with stage 4 cancer and only given a small chance to live.
 Fortunately, revolutionary treatment and perseverance allowed my dad nearly 15 extra years and a chance to know my kids.
 In the years that followed, my mom dealt with her second bout with cancer and my step-father was diagnosed with advanced lung cancer.
 Luckily, both are cancer free today due to their courage and quick treatment.
-My Aunt Jayne (Hubbell) fought fearlessly as well during this time and we cannot thank the Roswell staff enough for all they did in her fight, which ended in 2009.
+In addition I have several other family members (my sister, aunts, uncles and grandparents) who are fighting or have lost their fight to this horrible disease.

 Cut to 2020...
 My sister in-law Natasha Cassick (Hubbell) was diagnosed with a melanoma that was removed from her leg in January.
 The surgery was effective and we celebrated Tasha's clean cancer screening in late July.
 Just a few weeks later, Tasha went into urgent care for what she thought was a cold but turned out to be an ultra aggressive metastasis of the melanoma which developed in her lung.
 Tasha didn't get much of a chance to fight, even with some of Roswell's best doctors, and she passed away in October at just 31 years old.
 As a family member, neighbor and one of our closest friends, this was devastating.